BrainPro: Towards Large-scale Brain State-aware EEG Representation Learning: Method

-A key innovation of BrainPro is the use of parallel encoders to disentangle shared and brain-state-specific representations.
-As shown in Figure~\ref{fig:framework}, the model comprises one shared encoder $\mathcal{E}_\mathrm{shared}$ and $K$ brain-state-specific encoders $\{\mathcal{E}_k\}_{k=1}^{K}$ (e.g., affect, motor, etc.).
-In this work, we consider affect, motor and others three brain-states, $K{=}3$.
-Given an EEG segment $\mathbf{X}$, the encoders produce:
+A key innovation of BrainPro is to disentangle shared and brain-state-specific representations with the help of multiple encoders and a decoupling loss.
+As shown in Figure~\ref{fig:framework}, the model contains one shared encoder $\mathcal{E}_\mathrm{S}$ and $K$ brain-state-specific encoders $\{\mathcal{E}_k\}_{k=1}^{K}$ (e.g., affect, motor, etc.).
+In this work we consider $K{=}3$ states because affective and motor processes are among the few EEG states with well-established and reliably distinguishable neurophysiological signatures (e.g., frontal–limbic activation for affect; sensorimotor rhythms for motor), and these labels are consistently available across large-scale public datasets.
+Grouping all remaining datasets into “other” avoids forcing noisy or incompatible labels into the decoupling process.
+This choice reflects a practical and neuroscientifically grounded grouping, and the framework can naturally extend to additional states when richer annotations become available.
+Given an EEG segment $\mathbf{X}$, the encoders produce

-\paragraph{Selective gradient updates.} During pre-training, each EEG sample is associated with a brain-state label $y_\mathrm{state}$ (e.g., affect).
-To enforce disentanglement, we update only the shared encoder $\mathcal{E}_\mathrm{S}$ and the corresponding brain-state--specific encoder $\mathcal{E}_{y_\mathrm{state}}$.
-The outputs from all other encoders $\mathcal{E}_j, j\neq y_\mathrm{state}$ are computed but detached from the computation graph, i.e.,
+\paragraph{Selective gradient updates.} Each EEG sample is associated with a brain-state label $y_\mathrm{state}$.
+To ensure decoupling, we update only the shared encoder $\mathcal{E}_\mathrm{S}$ and the corresponding state-specific encoder $\mathcal{E}_{y_\mathrm{state}}$.
+Outputs from other encoders are detached:

-This ensures that only the relevant encoder pair receives gradient updates for each sample and we have the output from the other encoders for decoupling loss calculation.

-\paragraph{Reconstruction with encoder fusion.} To ensure that the masked reconstruction task leverages both shared and brain-state–specific information, we concatenate the outputs of the shared encoder and the active brain-state encoder and pass them jointly to a decoder:

-where $\mathcal{D}_{y_\mathrm{state}}$ is the decoder associated with brain state $y_\mathrm{state}$.
-This design ensures that each brain-state encoder specializes in its domain, while the shared encoder captures shared brain-state patterns.